thufschmitt/tix-papers/typing/lists.md

-Unlike most languages, Nix-light doesn't have a "list" type.
+Unlike most languages, Nix-light does not have a "list" type.
 Lists are instead a collection of types.
-Indeed, lists aren't monomorphic like they use to be but may contain elements of arbitrary different types, so even assuming polymorphism, it would be impossible to express the type of lists as a parametrized type.
+Indeed, lists are not homogeneous like they use to be but may contain elements of arbitrary different types, so even assuming polymorphism, it would be impossible to express the type of lists as a parametrized type.